SvenLieber/website/content/en/post/cordi-2025/index.md

 such as
-live music from the RWTH Aachen big band, the daily buffet with default vegetarian/vegan options, and exciting RWTH Aachen demonstrations at the social event, the conference featured RDM in various disciplines.
+live music from the RWTH Aachen big band, the daily buffet with default vegetarian/vegan options, and exciting robot demos at the social event, the conference featured Research Data Management (RDM) in various disciplines.

 **My main takeaways**